Read This First

 Prompt 4: Create a 2×2 grid showing the interactions among rational & irrational minds and objective & subjectively distortive data.

-The section turns on The Intersection of Minds and Data.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Intersection of Minds and Data in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 A rational mind can effectively process and understand objective data, leading to accurate assessments and informed decisions.